NensiH/kickstarter-analysis/README.md

    While using COUNTIFS(), I was getting wrong data(After using any functions, I always double check through filtering data and count raws, whether my results comes same or different) It took my more time to reach to the concluision that, "I had missed some information".
 But Learned many new things, While analyzing these whole data.

-   For Louise, There are no visible and evident or reasons why only some subcategories are popular.
-I think that should be challenging for her because her estimation was $12,000 for her Play.
+   (For Louise, There are no visible and evident or reasons why only some subcategories are popular.
+I think that should be challenging for her because her estimation was $12,000 for her Play.)

 ## Results

+   The most successful category were in Months of May-July and there there are 525 successful theatre Kickstarters in USA.
+Also, there are only a total of 604 Kickstarter campaigns for plays in Great Britain with the most successfull catagory is in "Theatre" only.

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
     1. As per my analysis, Theatre catagory has most successful outcomes than other catagories and the least successful was food category.
-    2. Month of May-June has more successful outcomes and then it s†arted falling down.
+    2. Month of May-June has more successful outcomes and then it started falling down.

 - What can you conclude about the Outcomes based on Goals?